-- Degree exemption: Students must have earned associate degrees or higher from a regionally accredited U.S. institution of higher education.
-(Associate of Applied Science degrees are not accepted). - Previous institution exemption: Transfer coursework determined to have met readiness standards by a prior state institution in Texas. - Coursework exemption: Transfer coursework determined to be equivalent to required coursework by the state and UHCL, where a grade "C"or higher was earned. - Transient status waiver: Temporary waivers are granted for coursework taken by students in non-degreeseeking, transient status for personal enrichment.
-These students are not pursing undergraduate degrees. - Military service waiver: Students serving on active duty, as members of the U.S. armed forces, Texas National Guard, a reserve component of the U.S. armed forces; or as service members.
+- Degree exemption: Students must have earned associate degrees or higher from a regionally accredited U.S. institution of higher education (Associate of Applied Science degrees are not accepted). - Previous institution exemption: Transfer coursework determined to have met readiness standards, by a prior state institution in Texas. - Coursework exemption: Transfer coursework determined to be equivalent to required coursework by the state and UHCL, where a grade "C" or higher was earned. - Transient status waiver: Temporary waivers are granted for coursework taken by students in nondegree-seeking, transient status for personal enrichment.
+These students will not be pursuing undergraduate degrees. - Military service waiver: Students serving on active duty, as members of the U.S. armed forces, Texas National Guard, a reserve component of the U.S. armed forces; or as service members.
 Student must have served for at least three years preceding enrollment.
-(A copy of your military card and a recent LES statement is required.) - Prior military service exemption: Students who were honorably discharged, retired, or released from active duty as members of the U.S. armed forces, the Texas National Guard, or who served as members of a reserve component of the U.S. armed forces on or after Aug.
+(A copy of the member's military card and a recent LES statement is required). - Prior military service exemption: Available to students who were honorably discharged, retired, or released from active duty as members of the U.S. armed forces, the Texas National Guard, or who served as members of a reserve component of the U.S. armed forces on or after Aug.
 1, 1990.
-(A copy of your DD214 is required.)
+(A copy of the student's DD214 is required).

-Please note that an exemption from the TSI waiver or requirement is not automatic.
+Please note that an exemption or waiver from the TSI requirement is not automatic.
 Documentation proving qualification is required.
-Applicants may be required to provide test scores, transcripts, military documents or other appropriate documentation to be considered for a TSI exemption.
+Applicants may be required to provide test scores, transcripts, military documents or other appropriate documentation to be considered for a TSI waiver or exemption.
 Applicants should consult the Testing Center's website for the most recent TSI information.